The Jackbox Party Pack: The Jackbox Party Pack 4 (2017)

 The Jackbox Party Pack 4 was released during the week of October 17, 2017, for Microsoft Windows, macOS, PlayStation 4, Xbox One, Nintendo Switch, various Android devices, and Apple TV.
 A version for Xfinity's X1 set-top box was available in January 2018.

 Fibbage 3 is for 2–8 players and is the third game in the Fibbage series.
 The game includes new interactivity with the audience by letting them add their own lies to the selection and new "Final Fibbage" facts with two missing words or phrases instead of one.
-It has a new separate game mode called Fibbage: Enough About You that is for 3-8 players and replaces the game's traditional questions with questions relating to the players.
-In the first round of this mode, players start writing a truth about themselves and then the other players have to write a lie and then find the truth about one of the players.
-The player who wrote the truth about themselves earns points for every other player that guessed it correctly.
-In the final round of this mode, all players have to write a truth and a lie about themselves and then the other players have to find which statement is true about the player.
+A new separate game mode called Fibbage: Enough About You replaces the game's traditional questions with questions relating to the players, the answers to which they write beforehand.

 Survive the Internet is for 3–8 players and is a game of user-generated content that takes place on a fictional version of the Internet.
-In the first three rounds, one player receives a question that asks their opinion on a topic.
+In each round, each player receives a question that asks their opinion on a topic.
 Their answer is taken out of context and sent to another player, who is then told to determine what the reply was in response to as if they were on a specific site such as social media, forums, jobs and news, attempting to twist the reply as best they can to make the first player look bad.
 All players and the audience are then presented with the pairs of original replies and the guessed topic, and vote on which pairing is the most ridiculous.
-Each vote gains a big number of points for the second player that twisted the reply and a smaller number of points for the first player that provided the reply.
-If the pair of replies and the guessed topic gets the most votes, the second player that twisted the reply gets a "best burn" and a bigger number of bonus points and the first player that provided the reply gets an "ultimate sacrifice" and smaller number of bonus points.
-The final round is always the "Photosharing site", where players are given a question with two choices and the photo based on their selected choice is sent to another player who has to comment about it.
-The player with the most points at the end wins, having "survived the Internet".
+Votes award a large number of points for the player that twisted the reply and a smaller number of points for the first player that provided the reply.
+The player with the most points after four rounds wins, having "survived the Internet".